 The structure of the the application is roughly presented in Figure 5.1.
+The structure is documented with more detail in the Potku class documentation [10].

 Two interfaces were planned for Potku: graphical and Python interpreter -based.
 The interpreter interface was however not entirely implemented.
 All the utilities require information from Measurement and Cut File.
 External programs are called by Energy Spectrum, Depth Profile and ToF Calibration utilities.